xvik/gradle-use-python-plugin/README.md

 python.installVirtualenv = false
 ```

+Plugin installs exact pip version declared in `python.virtualenvVersion` (by default, 16.7.9).
+This way, plugin will always install only known to be working version and avoid side effects of "just released"
+versions (note that pip 20 is a major rewrite and may still contain side effects).

 In any case, plugin checks if virtualenv is already installed and use it to create local environment
 (if not, then fall back to  `--user` scope by default).
 Virtualenv usage is driven by declared scope, so if you don't want to use it set: